dumithsalinda/neuro_fuzzy_multiagent/examples/README.md

 # Examples and Demos

-This folder contains example scripts and demonstration code for the Neuro-Fuzzy Multi-Agent System project, now evolving into an intelligent OS platform.
+This folder contains example scripts and demonstration code for the Neuro-Fuzzy Multi-Agent OS.
 These examples showcase:
 - Neuro-fuzzy agents for adaptive resource management and system optimization
 - Self-learning device recognition via installable AI drivers (trained models)
 - Proactive and context-aware system optimization
 - Plug-and-play installation of new AI capabilities
 - Prototyping of intelligent agents (e.g., adaptive resource manager, smart USB handler)
 - AI driver/model installation tool for seamless integration of new learning models

+---

+## Contributing Examples

+To contribute new example scripts or demos, please see the [Contribution Guide](../docs/CONTRIBUTING.md) for instructions and best practices.

 Move or add your demo and example scripts here for better project organization.